 Cast: Vince Vaughn, Jon Favreau, Jason Batement, Kristen Bell, Kristin Davis, Malin Akerman, Jean Reno

-Writer: Jon Favreau, Vin
+Writer: Jon Favreau, Vince Vaughn, Dana Fox

 Director: Peter Billingsley